EstateJS/sites/docs/docs/guides/7-messages.md

 ## One-way: Worker to Clients

-Messages are sent from inside Workers to any number of clients who are listening.
+Messages are sent from inside Workers to any number of subscribed clients.

 ## Properties